Two Virginia police officers on administrative leave after posting ‘inappropriate’ TikTok videos

 “The way things are happening right now with, I guess, racism and everything, we’re trying to show people that, you know, different cultures can come together, we can have fun, we can have, you know, a little dark humor,” White said.

-At a hearing Monday, town manager Brian Thrower quickly shut down questions from media and the public after residents asked why there wasn’t much public notice for the hearing.
+At a hearing Monday, Town Manager Brian Thrower quickly shut down questions from media and the public after media and residents asked why there wasn’t much public notice for the hearing.

-When asked why WRIC was notified only about half an hour before the public hearing began, Thrower said, “We follow state procedures on notifications.”
+When 8News in Richmond asked why the station was notified only about half an hour before the public hearing began, Thrower said, “We follow state procedures on notifications.”

-Page told WRIC he is a Freedom of Information Act advocate and plans to file an intent to sue Tuesday over not having proper notice for the meeting.
+Page said he is a Freedom of Information Act advocate and plans to file an intent to sue Tuesday over not having proper notice for the meeting.